-Upon approval of new members, the board/management should provide each member with a package containing important information about the co-op.
-Depending on the preferences of members and resources of the co-op this could be delivered in print, online, or made available in a ‘members only’ section of the website.
-This package could include:
+Once a new member is approved, the board/management should give them a package of important information about the co-op.
+This could be delivered in print, online, or made available in a ‘members only’ section of the website.

 Provide members with access to information about the co-op and a forum that can respond to their questions and concerns.

-Monthly communication might include important upcoming dates (e.g. nominations open), service information (e.g. weekly specials), and other news (e.g. new developments).
+For instance, monthly communication might include important upcoming dates (e.g. nominations open), service information (e.g. weekly specials), and other news (e.g. new developments).

-Creating specific resources for onboarding new members is only one part of a member retention and growth strategy.
-Marketing campaigns, messaging, community support, and being competitive are critical factors in determining whether members will support the co-op over other organizations.
-The relationship co-operatives have with their members is, by design, unique and important.
+Creating resources to onboard new members is only one part of a member retention and growth strategy.
+Marketing campaigns, messaging, community support, and being competitive are important to determine whether members will support the co-op over other organizations.
+The relationship co-operatives have with their members is unique and important.
 Communicating this difference to members and incorporating it into the business will go a long way in setting your co-op apart from other businesses.
-In turn, this will help the co-op prepare for a number of challenges from fluctuating markets to maintaining a full board of directors.
+In turn, this will help the co-op prepare for challenges, from fluctuating markets to maintaining a full board of directors.Was this useful?